-I love picture books about dogs, but little kids shouldn’t get all the fun.
-Here’s a list of some of my favorite dog books for older readers.
+I love picture books about dogs, but picture book readers shouldn’t get all the fun.
+There's also a lot of great dog books for chapter book and graphic novel readers.

 The one rule I set for this list was that I wasn’t going to include any books where the dog...um.
 Ceases to be.
-There are lots of beautiful books of that description in juvenile fiction, and you can find them here too.
+There are lots of beautiful books of that description in juvenile fiction, and you can find them in our catalog.
 They just aren’t my preferred way of reading about dogs.

 Edited by Ann M. Martin

 Dog stories from nine popular and award winning authors, including Pam Muñoz Ryan, Mark Teague, Margarita Engle, Matt de la Peña and Jon J Muth.
 These stories are bite sized bits of dogs literature for the reader who doesn’t want to commit to a whole novel just now.